What you need to know about STIs

 Consent must come before any sexual activity of any kind

-Where can I get a Sexual Health Check/STI test?
+Where can I get a sexual health check?

 You can visit SHINE SA for more information on sexual health and STIs as well as testing and treatment.